 Landlord Law helps you understand your legal obligations and provides online help and documentation, so you can save money by doing things yourself without making expensive mistakes.

-Written and run by Tessa Shepperson – a specialist lawyer and published author and trainer
+Written and run by Tessa Shepperson – a specialist landlord & tenant solicitor, and a published author and trainer

 Relax knowing that Landlord Law is there for you 24/7